Ok, so you bought a straight razor, and at some point, you figured out that you need to maintain it with a strop.

 Need some courage to shave your head?
 See our video here where Justin Bravo shaves his head on camera.

 Blue Eel Strop

-A strop is a flexible piece of leather, canvas or any soft material.
-The function of a strop is to straighten and polish the blade's edge and work off any burr left behind by sharpening stones.
+A strop is a flexible piece of leather, canvas, or any soft material.
+A strop's function is to straighten and polish the blade's edge and work off any burr left behind by sharpening stones.

 Never move the blade towards the cutting edge as it will cut into the strop, resulting in a dull edge to the blade and damage to the strop.

 A few strokes are usually sufficient.
 A strop is best used before you even think your edge is dull.

 Used consistently, it is a key step in maintaining the sharpness of a razor's edge.